Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 The exact, numerical, and asymptotic solutions are compared for several values of $L$.

-The finite difference solution converges towards the exact solution as the grid is refined, while the asymptotic solution becomes increasingly accurate as the argument becomes large.
+The finite difference solution converges towards the exact solution as the grid is refined, while the asymptotic approximation becomes increasingly accurate for large arguments.

 ![Exact and asymptotic solutions](airy_exact_vs_asymptotic.png)